adamsilver/fdpb/registration.md

 - The first thing is to flip the question.
 What is optional.
 Mark that instead.
 - Do we really need first and last name.

+- highligh, a highlight is to show something different from the norm.
+Optional fields are different from the norm so mark those.
+Jessica Enders.

 ## Combining first and last name